asntech/intervene/docs/modules.rst

 	 "--bordercolors","Comma-separated list of matplotlib-valid colors for borders.
 E.g., --bordercolors=r,b,k"
 	 "-o, --output","Output folder path where results will be stored.
 Default is current working directory."
 	 "--save-overlaps","Save overlapping regions/names for all the combinations as bed/txt files.
-Default is ``False``" "--figtype","{pdf,svg,ps,tiff,png} Figure type for the plot. e.g. --figtype svg.
+Default is ``False``" "--overlap-thresh", "Minimum threshold to save the overlapping regions/names as bed/txt.
+Default is ``1``" "--figtype","{pdf,svg,ps,tiff,png} Figure type for the plot. e.g. --figtype svg.
 Default is ``pdf``" "--figsize","Figure size as width and height.e.g. --figsize 12 12."
 	 "--fontsize","Font size for the plot labels.
 Default is ``14``"